 the named object is not necessarily copied, so after those two assignments y and x are bound to the same SEXPREC (the structure a SEXP points to).
 This means that any code which alters one of them has to make a copy before modifying the copy if the usual R semantics are to apply.
-Note that whereas .C and .Fortran do copy their arguments (unless the dangerous dup = FALSE is used), .Call and .External do not.
-So duplicate is commonly called on arguments to .Call before modifying them.
+Note that whereas .C and .Fortran do copy their arguments, .Call and .External do not.
+So